|

 least one year after your separation.
 In order to trigger the employer's

-obligation to provide you access to your file pursuant to Section 31-128b
+obligation to provide you access to your file under General Statutes §31-128b

-request to your employer immediately.
+request to the employer immediately.
 If you have difficulty getting access

 to your file before the Referee's hearing, call the Appeals Division office